 What is Flipgrid?

 If you haven’t yet caught the #Flipgrid Fever, you’re in the same boat I was in this past school year.
 Simply put, Flipgrid is a way for teachers, students, and now parents to have video discussions amongst each other regardless of device.
 People can create a grid (hence the name) for videos that may begin with a simple introductory topic like “What did you do this summer?” or “What will you do to more effectively reach students this year?”, and participants can create video responses to the prompt and to each other.
-It’s an exciting way to engage both the class’s extroverts and introverts to share.
+It’s an exciting way to convince both the class’s extroverts and introverts to share.
 Extroverts get a stage and the introverts have a personal platform that they can reflect on and manage instead of standing in front of the room.
 I personally like the platform, because it allows students who struggle with written or verbal communication to still express themselves in multiple ways.
-Also there can be built in transcription for hearing impaired students.
+Also, there can be built in transcription for hearing impaired students.

 It’s a wonderful system for classroom communication and reflection.
 You can generate unlimited topics and responses, view usage, send individual student feedback, and integrate with LMS platforms like Canvas, Microsoft Teams, Google Classroom, or Schoology all for the low price of FREE.
-Some of the premium features like replies, video exporting, unlimited grids, and grid duplication are only available with the paid Flipgrid Classroom subscription which right now is still a teacher friendly $65 a year.
+Some of the premium features like replies, video exporting, unlimited grids, and grid duplication are only available with the paid Flipgrid Classroom subscription which right now is still a teacher-friendly $65 a year.
 Check out Flipgrid’s walkthrough video for a clearer overview.

-On August 10th, Flipgrid live-streamed the launch for their all new platform with a bundle of new features.
+On August 10th, Flipgrid live-streamed the launch for their all-new platform with a bundle of new features.